 This is one of those interviews that happened without planning it.
-It happened during the press conference and discovering that Paul Raleigh was wandering around the foyer.
+It happened during the press conference and discovered that Paul Raleigh was wandering around the foyer.
 I was quick to corner him.

 As a producer, what are you looking for in screenplays?

 If we can maintain the standard, I think they will.
-Film Funding off course is a complicated subject.
+Film Funding of course is a complicated subject.
 It’s difficult to fund bad scripts.
-If we focus our attention on development, good scripts will always find money.
-You can put 10 million into a bad film, where you can put a million into a great script.
-Why do you want to lose the 10 million if you can invest a million, and make it grown ten times.
-For me it’s a focus on writers’ labs, workshops, to make sure that we have the mechanism in place to put young writers through the process, and allow them to deliver good scripts that are well developed.
+If we focus our attention on development, good scripts will always find the money.
+You can put 10 million into a bad film, whereas you can put a million into a great script.
+Why do you want to lose the 10 million if you can invest a million, and make it grow ten times.
+For me it’s a focus on writers’ labs, and workshops, to make sure that we have the mechanism in place to put young writers through the process, and allow them to deliver good scripts that are well developed.

 Do you have any advice for aspiring screenwriters?

-Are you looking for new scripts, new concepts?
+Are you looking for new scripts, or new concepts?